CollinPatrick/Unity-Object-Pools/README.md

 # Unity Object Pools

-- This repo inclues my UniversalMonobehavior script which allows non-Monobehaviors to utilize aspects of a Monobehavior such as Update and Coroutines with an easy to access singleton instance.

 #### **This code is still in development and has not been thoroughly tested.
 Use at your own discretion.**

+- This repo inclues my UniversalMonobehavior script which allows non-Monobehaviors to utilize aspects of a Monobehavior such as Update and Coroutines with an easy to access singleton instance.

-## Class ObjectPool & GameObjectPool
+## ObjectPool & GameObjectPool
-Both ObjectPool and GameObjectPool are serialized classes that can be exposed in the Unity editor.
+Both **ObjectPool** and **GameObjectPool** are serialized classes that can be exposed in the Unity editor.

+The **GameObjectPool** class is a derived class of ObjectPool<T> which is used to pool Unity GameObjects.
+This class automatically handles the instantiation and destruction of GameObjects.
 <details>
   <summary>Constructors</summary>